 There are some occasions that you may be requested to attend the Embassy for an interview, but you will be advised of this after you have made the initial application.

-Where are the visa centres for Russia based?
+Where are the visa centres for Russia located?

 Unlike other VPCs you are not required to make an appointment before attending, so once you are ready to apply you can simply turn up to your nearest centre.
 There are three of these centres in the UK, including: